Updated Sep, 2021

 It would make sense to focus specifically on that process when sharing previous projects.

 The same goes for the email- and web strategy.
-If we have no experience, we can instead explain how we would go about it and suggest to compare notes with the client.
+If we have no experience, we can instead explain how we would go about it and suggest comparing notes with the client.

 What do you notice in these two examples?